h3nse/Wizardly-Doomed-Wizards/README.md

 ### Lightning in a Potion

-Removes the creators charge when created, channeling it into a potion When used, the recipient becomes charged
+Removes the creators charge when created, channeling it into a potion.
+When used, the recipient becomes charged

 Ingredients: